Climate-Controlled Storage: Which Items Need It the Most?

 Items That Don’t Need Climate Control

-- Plastic storage bins, furniture, and children’s toys
+- Plastic storage bins and plastic children’s toys.

-- Ceramic, glass, and metal cookware when packed properly
+- Ceramic, glass, and metal cookware (when packed securely).

 Making the Cost Analysis